Call for Applications to the MLA Research Training Institute (RTI)

 - application form

-- Curriculum vitae or biographical sketch.
+- CV or biosketch.
 A good source of information for formatting CVs is the National Institutes of Health (NIH) Biosketch Format.

 - Letter of support from director, dean, or administrator indicating support for participation in the yearlong institute.

-PLEASE NOTE that the draft proposal of accepted applicants will continue to evolve during the institute as they acquire knowledge and explore various approaches and methodologies.
-Participants will revise and refine their proposals in collaboration with institute instructors and peers, with the goal of having a well-constructed research project to conduct once they return to their home institutions.
+- Please describe clearly how your research topic will address a significant issue in health sciences librarianship?
+Identify the gaps of knowledge that can be addressed by your research topic? (no more than 200 words) PLEASE NOTE that the research topics of accepted applicants will be developed during the institute as they acquire knowledge and explore various approaches and methodologies.
+Participants will develop and refine their proposals in collaboration with institute instructors and peers, with the goal of having a well-constructed research project soon after they return to their home institutions.

 - MLA members must login.